GoogleCloudPlatform/community/tutorials/load-testing-iot-using-gcp-and-locust/index.md

 ## Clean up

-To avoid GCP charges for the driver cluster, you can delete the cluster (and perform other related post-test cleanup activities) with the `teardwonTest` script:
+To avoid GCP charges for the driver cluster, you can delete the cluster (and perform other related post-test cleanup activities) with the `teardownTest` script:

     scripts/teadownTest.sh